 This is a 4-mile one-way road starting at the visitor center.
-It is both car and bike friendly.
-It has many pull-offs, allowing a slow journey with stops for wildlife and photos.
+It is both car and bike friendly with many pull-offs, allowing a slow journey with stops for wildlife and photos.

 From the Drive, walk through the delicate mangrove ecosystem to the Mangrove Overlook.
 See lots of wading birds that utilize these mangroves as roosting and nesting sites.
 As I was leaving the mangroves, I was startled (but not surprised) to see a snake among the mangrove roots.